trondn/beersample-php/README.md

 Couchbase configuration
 -----------------------

-Edit the function getCouchbaseHandle in tools.php and add the list of hostnames where your cluster is running.
+Edit couchbase.php and set the correct values for the tunables.

 TODO